eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

     Customer-Centric Approach: All recommendations should prioritize the customer experience and address their needs.
     Cross-Functional Collaboration: Implement these recommendations through collaboration between sales, marketing, customer service, and technical teams.

-By implementing these recommendations, the company can effectively reduce churn, improve customer retention, and enhance its overall business performance.
+By implementing these recommendations, the TechX Telecommunication can effectively reduce churn, improve customer retention, and enhance its overall business performance.

 Ultimately, this Power BI dashboard empowers TechX to: